JorgensenD/sarscov2_phylo_pipeline/readme.md

 ### Analyzing output
 The current pipeline uses the reproducible reporting R package `orderly` to produce reports for publication on [sarscov2phylodynamics.org](http://sarscov2phylodynamics.org/).
-Versions of the figures presented in these reports can be reproduced using the `sarscov2Rutils` R package.
-An [example R script](https://github.com/JorgensenD/sarscov2_phylo_pipeline/blob/master/R/eg_analysis.R) is provided to demonstrate combining log files from BEAST2 and visualizing the outputs using R.
+Versions of the figures presented in these reports can be reproduced using the `sarscov2Rutils` R package, versions of these functions which reproduce the stylised versions of these plots found online are in [`combine_and_summarise0.R`](./R/combine_and_summarise0.R).
+An [example R script](./R/eg_analysis.R) is provided to demonstrate combining log files from BEAST2 and visualizing the outputs using R.

 We recommend checking log files manually with tracer for signs of stickiness, poor convergence etc. before running through the R code.

 To replicate the plots used in the reports a csv file of reported cases over time also needs to be provided for comparison.

-Examples of combined log and traj files, an mcc tree and reported cases file are available [here]() which allow the plots in the Madinah report to be reproduced using the example code.
+Examples of combined log and traj files, an mcc tree and reported cases file are available [here](./data/) which allow the plots in the Madinah report to be reproduced using the example code.